Bridging Relevance and Reasoning: Rationale Distillation in Retrieval-Augmented Generation

 \subsection{Transferability Analysis across Generators}

-We conduct experiments on two datasets of different tasks, NQ and MMLU, using three different generators (\textit{Llama3.1-8b-instruct}~\cite{touvron2023llama}, \textit{qwen2.5-14b-instruct}~\cite{qwen2}, and \textit{gpt4o-mini}~\cite{achiam2023gpt}) with \textit{bge-reranker-base} fine-tuned on NQ to validate the transferability of our method, as shown in Table~\ref{table:trans}.
+We conduct experiments on two datasets of different tasks, NQ and MMLU, using three different generators (\textit{Llama3.1-8b-instruct}~\cite{touvron2023llama}, \textit{qwen2.5-14b-instruct}~\cite{qwen2}, and an advanced closed-source LLM (CLM) with \textit{bge-reranker-base} fine-tuned on NQ to validate the transferability of our method, as shown in Table~\ref{table:trans}.
 We can find that (1) RADIO maintains its effectiveness across different generators, consistently enhancing the performance of the original RAG pipeline.
 This demonstrates RADIO's strong transferability with various generators.
-(2) Comparing different generators reveals that RADIO's performance gains are more pronounced with smaller, less capable generators.
-Specifically, when the generators are Llama3.1, Qwen2.5, and GPT4o-mini, RADIO achieves EM improvements of 8.72\%, 6.28\%, and 3.74\%, respectively, and F1 improvements of 6.82\%, 6.00\%, and 4.22\%.
+(2) Comparing different generators reveals that RADIO's performance gains are more pronounced with smaller and less capable generators.
+Specifically, when the generators are Llama3.1, Qwen2.5, and CLM, RADIO achieves EM improvements of 8.72\%, 6.28\%, and 3.74\%, respectively, and F1 improvements of 6.82\%, 6.00\%, and 4.22\%.
 This is because as the generator's capability increases and approaches the upper performance limits of the RAG pipeline, further enhancing the pipeline becomes increasingly challenging, resulting in a smaller improvement.